Sydney Starr

-Sydney Starr (Kingston upon Hull 10 June 1857 – New York City, 3 March 1925) was an English Impressionist painter who spent the latter part of his career in the United States.
+Sidney Starr (Kingston upon Hull 10 June 1857 – New York City, 3 March 1925) was an English Impressionist painter who spent the latter part of his career in the United States.
 In addition to urban and parkland scenes, he also did portraits.

 Life and work

 Starr did his studies at the Slade School of Fine Art, where Edward Poynter and Alphonse Legros were among his teachers.
 In 1874, the school awarded him their prestigious scholarship.
 From 1882 to 1886, he exhibited at the Royal Academy.
 His early works were influenced by James McNeill Whistler, in whose studio he worked.